THE VMIAC DECLARATION

 experience

 Our collective dream is that people will respect that there are many varied and different ways to understand and describe our experiences.
-And each of these worldviews matter if they are helpful to the person who believes it.
+Each of these worldviews matters if it is helpful to the person who believes it.

 The language that most collectively describes our experience is this: